Bia Ferreira: Beginnings and first hits (2009–2018)

-She left home early and toured alone across Brazil, hitchhiking and playing for some change; in order to make more money, she developed unusual ways of playing the guitar, such as playing behind her head or with just one hand.
+She left home early and toured alone across Brazil, hitchhiking and playing for some change; to make more money, she developed unusual ways of playing the guitar, such as playing behind her head or with just one hand.

 "Cota Não É Esmola" and "Não Precisa Ser Amélia" were composed in 2011, became some of her greatest hits and discussed topics such as the racial quota systems of SISU (a kind of Brazilian SAT) and the condition of black women in Brazil.
 Ferreira classifies her music as "Música de Mulher Preta (MMP) (Black Woman Music (BWM)" due to her strong focus on these topics.
 "Cota Não É Esmola" became a mandatory study material for the vestibulares of University of Brasília, Federal University of Minas Gerais and Federal University of Paraná, as well as for students of SESI-SP.

 Her debut album was a live recording of a performance for the Estúdio Showlivre project, released in November 2018.
 Still in 2018, she took part in a festival supporting the Free Lula movement and in the documentary A Thousand Women, by Rita Toledo, alongside fellow artists Lena Chen (from the USA), Florencia Duran (from Uruguay) and Ana Luisa Santos (from Brazil).
 She also performed for the Sofar Sounds project in Curitiba on 27 September.